Utils¶

 inline ClosedSet(const ClosedSetType type, const T &min_val, const T &max_val, const T &value)

-inline ClosedSet(ClosedSetType type, const T &min_val, const T &max_val, const Node &node)
+inline ClosedSet(const ClosedSetType type, const T &min_val, const T &max_val, const Node &node)

 inline ClosedSet(const ClosedSetType type, const T &min_val, const T &max_val, const Nodes &antichain = Nodes())